Dr Michelle Huang

 Research areas

 Dr Huang’s research interests include cross-cultural exchange on art and curating, history of collecting and display of Chinese painting, art of the Chinese diaspora, and Asian influences on the arts and crafts of Europe and America in the 20th and 21st centuries.
 She has undertaken extensive research into the reception of Chinese ink painting in Britain c.1880-1980, with special focus on important collections, collectors, curators, scholars and artists associated with the British Museum, the Ashmolean Museum of Art and Archaeology, and other institutions.
-Her research findings were presented in a number of international conferences, guest lectures, public talks and academic publications.
+Her research findings were widely presented in international conferences, guest lectures, public talks and academic publications.